LinkedIn: Producing daily content about statistics and causality to fight misinformation (center of all my activities) [LINK]

 Over the last 10 years, I taught statistics to more than 10,000 students from bachelor in economics to in-vivo lab research passing by managers.
 I'm available to

-List of class at university: Statistics I and II, Empirical Research, Applied Statistics and Econometrics, Statistics and Econometrics II, and Microeconometrics, Microeconomics 101.
+List of class at university: Statistics I and II, Empirical Research, Data Science and Statistics, Economics for challenging times, biostatistics, Applied Statistics and Econometrics, Statistics and Econometrics II, and Microeconometrics, Microeconomics 101.